tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 }
 ~~~~~~~

 Like the previous example, a canned response is setup (lines 17-19) only this time, the fixture can verify that the UI made the correct type of request (line 26).
-It asserts that the correct URL was access using the HTTP `GET` method and that any required headers were supplied.
+It asserts that the correct URL was accessed using the HTTP `GET` method and that any required headers were supplied.
 The test can then go on to verify the response is correct (line 36).
 In this case, it just verifies that the response makes it's way onto the UI but doesn't test anything specific.

-Notice that in the specification result below, the specifics of what it means for a request to be valid are omitted.
+Notice that in the result below, the specifics of what it means for a request to be valid are omitted.
 The language in the test talks in abstract terms about the request ("a request for the portfolio value is made").
 This decouples the language in the test specification from it's implementation.

 ![](images/part2/design.md/test-ui-to-portfolio-specification-result.png)